sedc-codecademy/skwd10-wdel1/README.md

 - npm start - Runs a command that is defined in the start property in the scripts.
 If not defined it will run the node server.js command.
 - npm build - This command is used to build a package.
 - npm help - This command searches npm help documentation for a specified topic.
 It is used whenever the user needs help to get some reference.
-- touch - This command creates a file(ex. touch index.js will create a file index.js in the current folder)
+- touch - This command creates a file(ex. touch index.js will create a file index.js in the current folder).

 ## Importing and exporting modules in node.js
 ### Importing modules
 Documentation [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)\
-*Always add the extensions at the end of the name of the file when importing them
+*Always add the extensions at the end of the name of the file when importing them.
 ### Exporting modules
 Documentation [link](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export)